stockeh/distributed-spark-analysis/README.md

 It is assumed that HDFS is configured prior to running the application.
 Apache Spark will need to be downloaded from [Apache's website](https://spark.apache.org/downloads.html) - version 2.4.1 was used for the inital commit.

-Make sure to update and source the local `~/.bashrc` file with the following environment variables:
+To use the given `run.sh` script make sure to update and source the local `~/.bashrc` file with the following environment variables:

 ```
 export SPARK_HOME=${HOME}/spark-2.4.1-bin-hadoop2.7